rosenthj/Winter/README.md

 Winter uses a novel contempt implementation that utilizes the fact that Winter calculates win, draw and loss probabilities.
 Increasing contempt in Winter reduces how much it values draws for itself and increases how much it believes the opponent values draws.

+As of version v0.8.1 disabled.
+If I don't remember to add this again before v0.9, please pester me with an issue on github!

 #### Centipawn output recalibration

 Internally Winter actually tends to have a negative score for positive contempt and vice versa.
 This is natural as positive contempt is reducing the value of a draw for the side to move, so the score will be negatively biased.